Every question, in plain English.

 Two prize structures depending on the format:

 In both cases, a paid slot is only paid if that finisher closed above their starting equity.
-End the match in the red and the slot stays unclaimed.
+End the competition in the red and the slot stays unclaimed.

 What about ties?